-Roy Howard’s cablegram to New York City from the French port of Brest was one of two (at least) that carried false armistice news to the United States on Thursday 7 November.
-The first, sent by the American Military Attaché in Paris, was confined within the War and State Departments in Washington, DC.
-Howard’s was very quickly reported by hundreds of newspapers with the United Press news agency, its premature peace message – which spread throughout North America, parts of Latin America, and to Australia and New Zealand – bringing hundreds of thousands of people onto the streets to celebrate victory for the Allies.
+Roy Howard’s 7 November 1918 cablegram to New York City from the French port of Brest, carrying ‘official’ armistice news US Admiral Henry B. Wilson had given him, was very quickly reported by hundreds of newspapers with the United Press (UP) news agency.
+Its premature peace message spread throughout North America, parts of Latin America, and to Australia and New Zealand, bringing hundreds of thousands of people onto the streets to celebrate victory for the Allies.
 It also brought vilification and, some maintained, lasting damage to the reputations of Howard and United Press.
-1 (ENDNOTES)
+ENDNOTES III: 1c), 1d) and Weintraub.

 Roy W. Howard